mchmarny/buildstatus/README.md

  --role='roles/iam.serviceAccountTokenCreator'
 ```

-Then, create a service account (`build-notif-sa`) that will be used by PubSub to invoke our Cloud Run service:
+Then, we will create a service account (`build-notif-sa`) that will be used by PubSub to invoke our Cloud Run service:

 ```shell
 gcloud iam service-accounts create build-notif-sa \
   --display-name "Cloud Run Notification Service Invoker"
 ```

-Now we can create a policy binding for that service account to access our Cloud Run service
+Finally, we can create a policy binding for that service account to access our Cloud Run service:

 ```shell
 gcloud beta run services add-iam-policy-binding cloud-build-status \